| Dr. Minor is often a contributor to the opinion page

 to an international men’s workshop leader, Charlie

 Kreiner.
 His fingerprints are all over this book.”
+The Rev.

 David E. Nelson, past convener of the Greater Kansas